dmpalyvos/debs-2020-challenge/README.md

 ## How to get started

 You need to implement your solution as an HTTP-client.
-A sample solution, written in Python, is already provided in `/solution_app` folder.
+A sample solution, written in Python, is already provided in the `/solution_app` folder.
 You may use this code as it is, we already implemented all basic functionality that you may need.
 Just plug in your prediction system and you are ready to submit your solution.
 However you are free to use any language that suits your needs.